Noeska/illegiblesemantics/projects/proj-2.md

 wanted a more grittier, more authentic form of rock music rejection of big-time bands and the emergence of alternative musics

+-- which I do not mean in a pejorative sense
 -->